eosnetworkfoundation/grant-framework/applications/DAOBOX.md

 ## Additional Information
+- **Security Audit Cost:** Security audit cost is not included in the milestone.

-**How did you hear about the Grants Program?** We knew EOS long time ago.
+- **How did you hear about the Grants Program?** We knew EOS long time ago.
 It drew our attention when ENF replaced Blockone by on-chain voting and we started to get fascinated by EOS DAO governance .
 Then we heard about the Grants Program from an ENF AMA Event and we made some new friends with some EOS developers and holders and we decided to develop DAOBOX.

 ------------------------------------------------------------------------------------------------------------------------------